 Fabric: Cotton-poly bedsheet, buttons are Belle Buttons by Dritz

-Notes: Fits perfect, but doesn't sit on natural waist like a vintage pattern would.
-It is just below though, not on the hips so I'm not complaining.
+Notes: Fits perfect, but drafted to sit 1-2" below the natural waist - it doesn't sit on the natural waist like a vintage pattern would.
 The yoke was tough to fit the skirt front into and when I clipped the corners (a step they failed to include in the instructions) I went a little too far.
 No worries, I fixed it with a little interfacing.

 What I Learned: Mark in your instructions where you will put in piping.
 I had already done the buttonholes (there are pockets underneath!) and so by the time I remembered it was a huge pain to work around them.